 More scalability angst.
 Or perhaps a manifestation of the difficult economic environment?

 I have a mix of items about Linden Lab’s virtual world, Second Life, for today’s post.
 First let me emphasize how much I enjoy Second Life.
-Time in Second Life for me is excitement and delight interacting with people from around the globe, the opportunity to practice my foreign language skills, learn about other cultures and beliefs, history and couture, computing and technology, human nature and music, and have a wonderful time in general.
+Time in Second Life for me is excitement and delight, interacting with people from around the globe, the opportunity to practice my foreign language skills, learn about other cultures and beliefs, history and couture, computing and technology, human nature and music.
+I have a wonderful there.